Paakofi72/miniproject1/README.md

 7. Checkout is a git command that lets you navigate between branches.
 Checkout makes sure the branch files is up to date with the version stored in a branch. to use checkout, you type $ git checkout-b

+8. Push is a git command that is used to upload local repository to a remote repository.
+Push command is how you transfer commits from your local repository to a remote repository. to use git push, you type $ git push origin master